Pedro Lopes de Sousa

-Pedro Lopes de Sousa (Bordonhos, Portugal - Danture, present day Sri Lanka, 1594) was the 1st Governor of Portuguese Ceylon.
-The office of Captain-major was abolished in 1594 and de Sousa was appointed in the same year under Philip I of Portugal.
+Pedro Lopes de Sousa (Bordonhos, Portugal, c.
+1540 – Danture, present day Sri Lanka, 1594) was the 1st Governor of Portuguese Ceylon.
+The office of captain-major was abolished in 1594 and de Sousa was appointed in the same year under Philip I of Portugal.
 He died that year in the Campaign of Danture.

 Biography

-He was the second-born son of Diogo Lopes de Sousa, lord of the town of Bordonhos and of the Patronage of its Churches and of his wife and cousin, Dona Isabel de Sousa.
+He was the second-born son of Diogo Lopes de Sousa, 10th Lord of the town of Bordonhos (near São Pedro do Sul, Portugal) and of the Patronage of its Churches and of his wife and cousin, Dona Isabel de Sousa.

+The exact date of his birth is unknown, but as he had at least two older brothers, the first of whom was born in the mid-1530s, it is likely that it occurred around 1540.

 He made his career in the Portuguese Estado da India, where he served as captain of Malacca.

-In 1594, following political developments in Ceylon - which the Portuguese crown interpreted as an opportunity to extend Portuguese rule to the entire territory of the island, namely through the subjugation of the Kingdom of Kandy, which until then had successfully resisted the expansion of the Portuguese - Pedro Lopes de Sousa was appointed to the new post of capitão-geral da conquista do Ceilão ("captain-general of the conquest of Ceylon" - the maximum representatives of the Portuguese crown in Ceylon, based in Kotte, had used the designation of "Captain" between 1518 and 1551 and that of "Captain-major" after that date).
+In 1594, following political developments in Ceylon – which the Portuguese crown interpreted as an opportunity to extend Portuguese rule to the entire territory of the island, namely through the subjugation of the Kingdom of Kandy, which until then had successfully resisted the expansion of the Portuguese – Pedro Lopes de Sousa was appointed to the new post of capitão-geral da conquista do Ceilão ("captain-general of the conquest of Ceylon" – the maximum representatives of the Portuguese crown in Ceylon, based in Kotte, had used the designation of "Captain" between 1518 and 1551 and that of "Captain-major" after that date).

 He arrived in Colombo from Goa, with fresh troops to reinforce the Portuguese military potential, in May 1594.

-A few months later, he commanded an army composed of Portuguese and local auxiliaries, known by the name of Lascarins, which invaded the Kingdom of Kandy, with the aim of placing on the throne the legitimate queen, Dona Catarina - a child in her early teens, who was under Portuguese protection and had changed her birth name from Kusumasani Devi when she was baptized.
+A few months later, he commanded an army composed of Portuguese and local auxiliaries, known by the name of Lascarins, which invaded the Kingdom of Kandy, with the aim of placing on the throne the legitimate queen, Dona Catarina – a child in her early teens, who was under Portuguese protection and had changed her birth name from Kusumasani Devi when she was baptized.